summa-solvency

 First of all, it is essential to determine three key parameters:

-The number of users to be included in the Proof of Solvency expressed as the number of levels in the Merkle Sum Tree -
+The number of users to be included in the Proof of Solvency expressed as the number of levels in the Merkle Sum Tree -LEVELS

 These parameters are crucial as they significantly influence the proof size and the computation time required.